 2. Prepare Your Social Accounts

-Before you launch your site, make sure your social account pages are set and ready.
+Before you launch your site, make sure your social media account pages are set and ready.
 In fact, have these active – with content – before your big launch.
-This will enable you to run your social ads with the launch and market your new store to an already-growing following.
+This will enable you to run your social media ads with the launch and market your new store to an already-growing following.
 And don’t forget your content marketing plan to encourage engagement and brand loyalty from your fashion audiences.

 3. Have Your Email Marketing Strategy and Automation in Place

 Make sure all your automation emails are set up and tested and that you have an email marketing strategy planned out for your first three months.

 Pro Tip: Install a well-designed popup so you’re ready to collect email addresses, using discounts and coupons as incentives.

 4. Make Sure Your Google Analytics and Google Ads Accounts are Set Up

 Next, you will want to ensure that you have set up your Google Ads and Google Analytics accounts before launching.
 This will enable you to track traffic to your store during your launch in real-time and drive traffic through SERP ads.